A Record Number of Italian Applicants: What Does it Mean for You?

 The sheer scale of Italian applications dwarfs those of other major EU nations.
 This isn't simply a reflection of Italy’s population size; it highlights a strong desire among Italian graduates to pursue careers within the European institutions.
 But desire alone isn’t enough.

-This doesn’t mean Italian candidates are disadvantaged in the selection process itself.
-The EPSO tests are designed to assess skills and competencies equally for all applicants.
-However, it does mean the competition among Italian candidates is significantly higher.
-With nearly 46% of all applicants hailing from Italy, but only 11.2% of the positions available to them, Italian candidates need to outperform their peers to have a realistic chance of securing a place on the reserve list.
+This doesn’t mean Italian candidates are disadvantaged in the tests themselves.
+EPSO tests are designed to assess skills and competencies equally for all applicants.
+However, with ~45% of all AD5 2026 applicants coming from Italy, the competition among Italian candidates is extremely intense.
+Italian candidates need to outperform their peers in sheer numbers, not because of a quota, but because the applicant pool itself is so large.

 Why Italian Candidates Must Aim Higher